-- As we have seen, it is difficult to get people to turn out if they are voting to be pivotal (unless voting is costless or pleasurable). - So this means there are three sets of reasons why people might be turning out: - They enjoy voting. - 2 They are subject to social pressure. - Integration of some moral/ethical considerations.
+- As we have seen, it is difficult to get people to turn out if they are voting to be pivotal (unless voting is costless or pleasurable). - So this means there are three sets of reasons why people might be turning out: - They enjoy voting. - 2 They are subject to social pressure. - They vote because of some moral/ethical considerations.